Gabriel Arias Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 28th in MLB with a collective 7.3 strikeouts per nine innings.
+- The Tigers pitching staff is 28th in the league with a collective 7.5 strikeouts per nine innings.

-- The Tigers have a 5.88 team ERA that ranks 29th among all league pitching staffs.
+- The Tigers have the 28th-ranked team ERA among all league pitching staffs (5.33).

-- Tigers pitchers combine to allow the third-most home runs in baseball (25 total, 1.8 per game).
+- Tigers pitchers combine to give up 26 total home runs at a clip of 1.6 per game (fifth-most in the league).

-- The Tigers will look to Boyd (0-1) in his third start this season.
+- Turnbull (1-2) takes the mound for the Tigers in his fourth start of the season.
+He has a 9.00 ERA in 13 2/3 innings pitched, with 10 strikeouts.

-- His last appearance came in relief on Saturday when the lefty tossed 2/3 innings against the San Francisco Giants while giving up hits.
+- In his last appearance -- in relief on Tuesday -- the righty tossed 2/3 innings against the Cleveland Guardians while surrendering hits.

+- In three games this season, the 30-year-old has an ERA of 9.00, with 6.9 strikeouts per nine innings.
+Opponents are hitting .345 against him.

 © 2023 Data Skrive.
 All rights reserved.